 How to make a Mini Egg Gift Box

 Mark your card out following the diagram below.
 For those who need a translation:

 But note if you measure in inches your box will be a fraction smaller as I've not translated it precisely

 Cut out the corners and then cut and fold the lines as shown in the photo below.

 Fold the sides of the box up and then in and secure them with a staple.

 Pop a little tissue paper into the box and add the egg on top.

 Bring up the side and secure the top with a few mini pom poms.

 I made my mini pom poms using the fork method.
-Find out how here at That's What Che Said.
-Just leave a long tail then use it to secure the box top by tying through the holes you punched.
+Find out how to make them here: Ways to make pom poms without a pom pom maker.
+In those instructions I advise to tie your pom poms with strong thread but for these gift boxes I used yarn and left a long tail.
+You can use that long tail to secure the box top by tying through the holes you punched.

 You can use patterned thin card too and maybe make some tassels instead of pom poms.